Barbaric destruction or symbolic retribution –

 By the 1850s a number of other western powers, notably Russia, America and France, had their own interest in further weakening China.
 Britain and France entered into discussions about war with China.
 The British were particularly wary about French intentions in China and there were calls in London to monitor French involvement and ensure that Britain got the largest share of any spoils.
 In fact Napoleon III was planning a move on Indo-China to the South.
-He saw considerable benefit in China remaining embroiled with British forces (Hanes and Sanello 2002: pp. 239 – 243).
-It was not until October 18567 that what has become known as the “Arrow Incident” became the casus belli for the Second Opium War.
+He saw considerable benefit in China remaining embroiled with British forces.
+(Hanes and Sanello 2002: pp. 239 – 243) It was not until October 1856 (The British were distracted (and indeed profoundly shaken) by the 1857 'Mutiny' in India which is probably why this war continued into 1858.) that what has become known as the “Arrow Incident” became the casus belli for the Second Opium War.
 A ship, named the Arrow, with lapsed British registration, sailed into Guangdong.
 It was boarded by the Chinese which was interpreted by the British as an affront to the British flag.
 British, French and American forces captured Guangdong which led to the signing of another unequal treaty, the Treaty of Tianjin.
 But the Chinese refused to implement the Treaty and hostilities continued until the razing of the Yuanming Yuan in October 1860.
-This marked the beginning of the 'semi-colonial' era during which China formed part of the ‘informal empire' of Britain; this lasted until the destruction of the treaty port system by the Japanese in 1941 (Osterhammel 2001: pp. 148-149).
-Western powers gained concessions across the country and the balance of trade was no longer in China's favour.
+This marked the beginning of the ‘semi-colonial’ era during which China formed part of the ‘informal empire’ of Britain; this lasted until the destruction of the treaty port system by the Japanese in 1941.
+(Osterhammel 2001: pp. 148-149) Western powers gained concessions across the country and the balance of trade was no longer in China’s favour.
 Opium continued to do untold damage to Chinese society and it was one hundred years before Mao Zedong could finally declare China free of opium addiction.

 Hanes, W. T. III and Sanello, F., The Opium Wars: The Addiction of One Empire and the Corruption of Another, Naperville, Illinois: Sourcebooks Inc, 2002